angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 I hope you're all safe and well going into 2022 xxx

-The wiki author team has generally been against the writing of specific sideboard guides as are often seen across the magic community.
-Sideboard guides can be very helpful in allowing players to quickly pick up decks they may have seen from other pilots that they enjoy or provide a quick starter if they do not have time to work out the nuances of a deck themselves however The author team believe in a more "teach a man to fish" approach whereby we encourage people to build their deck and sideboard from the ground up and work out what works best for each pilot.
+The Wiki author team has generally been against the writing of specific sideboard guides as are often seen across the magic community.
+Sideboard guides can be very helpful in allowing players to quickly pick up decks they may have seen from other pilots that they enjoy or provide a quick starter if they do not have time to work out the nuances of a deck themselves however we believe in a more *teach a man to fish* approach whereby we encourage people to build their deck and sideboard from the ground up and work out what works best for each pilot.
 There is also a huge amount of potential variation that can be applied to the archetype these days with lists often changing speed, style, colours and all manner of things based on pilot experience, preference and metagame.

 It's because of this that we present our [sideboard chapter](/meandeck/sideboard) as a series of guiding principles instead of a